AUDIOLOGY FULL DIAGNOSTIC HEARING TEST

 So if your hearing isn't quite feeling as good as it could be, you've noticed a decline, you're turning your TV up or you're struggling to hear if there is any background noise, then this check will get to the bottom of it.

 This in depth test is able to see realistic functional hearing ability, not just ability to hear certain frequencies.
-Sam can prescribe, issue and fit hearing aids.
+We can prescribe, issue and fit hearing aids.
 She is also able to assist with Ear, Nose & Throat Referrals if needed.

 FAQ